JackSzwergold/Writing/memories/Being Dragged to See the King.md

 ***

+**Epilogue**: Later that year at Hanukkah, Karen’s parents gave me an odd gift: A program from the British musem when they went to see the Rosetta stone.
+Somehow the fact I was dragged to a King Tut exhibit earlier that year meant that somehow I loved that exhibit and thus I would love to have this family artifact.

+The program was old, musty and nicely printed but I never liked it.
+I had no idea what to do with it.
+I did not like being dragged to see King Tut and now I did not like having this odd family heirloom passed onto me.
+Unlike other gifts I could give to others, break or even just throw in the garbage, this gift was extremely loaded.
+So my whole life I awkwardly carried it around.
+Not wanting it but burdened to keep it.
+Who gives a 9 year old kid something like this?

+But then in the late 1990s as news about more and more abuse and dysfunction arose in my family—abuse, dellusion, born-again Jewish evangellical nonsense—I looked at this thing and decided it was not my burden.
+It was given to me as a gift for me to do as I pleased when I was 9 years old, and returning it to my brother’s wife»s parents seemed impossible to do without starting more conflict.
+So I did the only thing I thought I could do: I ripped it to shreds, put it in a tin coffee can and burned it.

+Sometimes I have regrets about destroying this family artifact, but at the end of the day these people did not respct my family, our lives, our choices or anything.
+At the end of the day a piece of paper is a piece of paper.
+Lives are more important.

+***

 *Being Dragged to See the King (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*